 Senator Heitkamp is dedicated to making sure communities have access to clean, safe drinking water.

 North Dakota is home to Lake Sakakawea, an abundant source of quality water.
 Yet our continued access to this water is threatened.
 Despite the promise North Dakota would be able to use this water to meet its needs in exchange for losing hundreds of thousands of acres of prime bottom land to the construction of the Garrison Dam, the U.S. Army Corps of Engineers now wants to charge North Dakota for this water.
-Senator Heitkamp is opposed to this effort and secured a provision in the Water Resources Development Act (WRDA) that would prevent the Corps from charging a fee for water from the reservoirs.
+Senator Heitkamp is opposed to this effort and secured a provision in the Water Resources Development Act (WRDA) that was signed into law that prevents the Corps from charging a fee for water from the reservoirs.